WattDownload/wpdl-py-cross/README.md

 > `Wattpad` is a registered trademark of `Wattpad` & `Webtoon Entertainment Inc.`.
 This project is not affiliated with, endorsed, or sponsored by Wattpad.

 <p align="center">© 2025 WattDownload.</p>

-> [!IMPORTANT]
-> We suggest you to use [wp-epub-rs-emini](https://github.com/WattDownload/wp-epub-rs-emini), which's fast and modern, and supports Android.